Deforestation: Infectious diseases

 Deforestation eliminates a great number of species of plants and animals which also often results in exposure of people to zoonotic diseases.
 Forest-associated diseases include malaria, Chagas disease (also known as American trypanosomiasis), African trypanosomiasis (sleeping sickness), leishmaniasis, Lyme disease, HIV and Ebola.
 The majority of new infectious diseases affecting humans, including the SARS-CoV-2 virus that caused the COVID-19 pandemic, are zoonotic and their emergence may be linked to habitat loss due to forest area change and the expansion of human populations into forest areas, which both increase human exposure to wildlife.

 Deforestation has been coupled with an increase in the occurrence of disease outbreaks.
 In Malaysia, thousands of acres of forest have been cleared for pig farms.
 This has resulted in an increase in the spread of the Nipah virus.
 In Kenya, deforestation has led to an increase in malaria cases which is now the leading cause of morbidity and mortality the country.
 A 2017 study found that deforestation substantially increased the incidence of malaria in Nigeria.

 Another pathway through which deforestation affects disease is the relocation and dispersion of disease-carrying hosts.
 This disease emergence pathway can be called "range expansion", whereby the host's range (and thereby the range of pathogens) expands to new geographic areas.
-Through deforestation, hosts and reservoir species are forced into neighboring habitats.
+Through deforestation, hosts and reservoir species are forced into neighbouring habitats.
 Accompanying the reservoir species are pathogens that have the ability to find new hosts in previously unexposed regions.
 As these pathogens and species come into closer contact with humans, they are infected both directly and indirectly.
 Another example of range expansion due to deforestation and other anthropogenic habitat impacts includes the Capybara rodent in Paraguay.

 According to the World Economic Forum, 31% of emerging diseases are linked to deforestation.
 A publication by the United Nations Environment Programme in 2016 found that deforestation, climate change, and livestock agriculture are among the main causes that increase the risk of zoonotic diseases, that is diseases that pass from animals to humans.